mikeapp/maptime/README.md

 ### Application

-Supply the URI of the collection using the `collection` parameter.
+Supply the URI of the Collection using the `collection` parameter.
 For example:

 https://mikeapp.github.io/maptime-demo/?collection=https://mikeapp.github.io/manifest-fixtures/collection/test.json

-If no manifest within the collection contains the `navPlace` property, the map will not be displayed.
+If no Manifest within the Collection contains the [`navPlace` property](https://iiif.io/api/extension/navplace/), the map will not be displayed.
-Similarly if no manifest contains the `navDate` property, the date range slider will not be displayed.
+Similarly, if no Manifest contains the [`navDate` property](https://iiif.io/api/presentation/3.0/#navdate), the date range slider will not be displayed.
 For example:

 https://mikeapp.github.io/maptime-demo/?collection=https://www.e-codices.unifr.ch/metadata/iiif/collection/aev.json

 ### Component

-The `CollectionMap` component requires a `collection` property that contains the URI of the IIIF Collection to be loaded.
+The `CollectionMap` component requires a `collection` property that contains the URI of the Collection to be loaded.

 ```javascript
 <CollectionMap collection="https://mikeapp.github.io/manifest-fixtures/collection/test.json" />